How to Create a Staging Site & Clone WordPress

 When cloning a multisite, you have multiple options:

-• Option 1: Go to the main site and clone the entire multisite, including all network sites, by activating the checkbox “Clone entire multisite.”
+• Option 1: Go to the primary site and clone the entire multisite, including all network sites, by activating the checkbox “Clone entire multisite.”

-• Option 2: Go to the main site or one of the network sites, and unselect the checkbox “Clone entire multisite.”
+• Option 2: Go to the main site or one of the network sites and unselect the checkbox “Clone entire multisite.”
 Then, WP Staging will clone only the current main or network site and no network network sites.
-While doing that will convert the network site into a single site.
+Doing that will convert the network site into a single site.
 This usually works very well, but not all multisite plugins may be compatible with that approach.
 In that case, option one is recommended.

 WP STAGING supports the following domain-based structure for multisites: